How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 EBP Implementation Models

 These models guide the process of implementing evidence-based practice change.
-They are procedural frameworks that describe the steps from identifying a practice problem through implementing and sustaining a change.
-Most DNP capstone projects use an EBP model as the primary framework because DNP-level work emphasizes implementation science.
+Most DNP capstone projects use an EBP model as the primary framework.

 - Iowa Model of EBP (University of Iowa)